Rolisteam/DiceParser/HelpMe.md

 ### Roll dice on each platform

-Please, remember it is important to prefix all you command by `!`.
-This will allow the system to identify your command.
-To clarify the documentation, the `!` is not repeated before all commands.

 | platform | start character(s)  | more information |
 |---|---|--- |
 | Rolisteam |```!```| [Documentation](http://wiki.rolisteam.org/index.php/En:Dice) |